ehuan2/gooselang/ReadMe.md

 ## Gooselang
 This is Gooselang!
-An esoteric functional (complete) language with lazy evaluation.
+An esoteric functional (complete) language with ~~lazy~~ not lazy :( (I'll work on this) evaluation.
 It supports both anonymous functions and global functions.
 All functions must take in a single parameter, ie it's curried.

 Here are the commands:
 | Syntax | Description | usage |